 7. It is capable of boring without causing significant disturbance to the surrounding soil layers.

-8. The operation of TBM is relatively consistent, less skilled and easily trained.
+8. The operation of TBM is relatively consistent and less skilled.

 9. It offers a better working environment compared to the conventional drilling and blasting method.

-10. The number of labours required is also lesser.
+10. The number of laborers required is also lesser.